grafana/tanka/docs/docs/tutorial/abstraction.md

 boilerplate.

-Let's use functions to create some useful helpers to reduce the amount of repitition.
+Let's use functions to create some useful helpers to reduce the amount of repetition.
 For that, we create a new file called `kubernetes.libsonnet`, which will hold our Kubernetes utilities.

 > **Note**: The extension for Jsonnet libraries is `.libsonnet`.
 While you do